nantaphop/HoverTouchView/README.md

 ```

 #Acknowledgement
-*Inspire by Instagram Team that reinvent their 3D Touch from iOS to something similar in Anroid
+* Inspire by Instagram Team that reinvent their 3D Touch from iOS to something similar in Android
-*Thank to `wasasbeef` for Blurry [https://github.com/wasabeef/Blurry](https://github.com/wasabeef/Blurry)
+* Thank to `wasasbeef` for Blurry [https://github.com/wasabeef/Blurry](https://github.com/wasabeef/Blurry)

 #License
 ```